didats/PostmanToAPIInput/README.md

 # PostmanToAPIInput
-My first code using Go.
-Converting Postman JSON file to APIInput.swift.
-As this is my first Go codes, so do not expect a good codes.
+Convert Postman JSON file to Swift codes APIInput file.
+*This is my first experience coding with Go.
+So bear with the code.*

 ## How to use
 The easiest one is using the build: